East Asian Languages and Cultures

 EAL 242 Modern Japanese Literature (4 Credits)

 A survey of Japanese literature from the late 19th century to the present.
 Over the last century and a half, Japan has undergone tremendous change: rapid industrialization, imperial and colonial expansion, occupation following its defeat in the Pacific War, and emergence as a global economic power.
 The literature of modern Japan reflects the complex aesthetic, cultural and political effects of such changes.
-Through our discussions of these texts, we also address theoretical questions about such concepts as identity, gender, race, sexuality, nation, class, colonialism, modernism and translation.
+Through discussions of these texts, the class also address theoretical questions about such concepts as identity, gender, race, sexuality, nation, class, colonialism, modernism and translation.
 All readings are in English translation. {L}

 Fall, Spring, Variable